StenzelK/LinguaFranka/README.md

 # LinguaFranka

 Welcome to **LinguaFranka**, a language learning app that simulates conversations with a native speaker using state-of-the-art language models.

 ## Features

-- **Simulated Conversations**: Chat with AI models like GPT-3.5, Gemini1.5-Pro, LLaMa2, and Claude 3 Haiku.
+- **Simulated Conversations**: Chat with AI models like GPT-3.5, Gemini1.5-Pro, LLaMa2, and Claude 3.5 Sonnet.
 - **Profile Customization**: Create a personalized profile to enhance your learning experience.
 - **Scenario Selection**: Choose specific scenarios for your conversations to match real-world situations.
 - **Self-Hosted**: Run the app directly on your machine for privacy and control.